justin13601/ACES/README.md

 ### Predicates

-Predicates describe the event at a timestamp.
-Predicates are used to create predicate columns that contain predicate counts for each row of your dataset.
+Predicates describe the event at a timestamp and are used to create predicate columns that contain predicate counts for each row of your dataset.
 If the MEDS or ESGPT data standard is used, ACES automatically computes the predicates dataframe needed for the query from the `predicates` fields in your task configuration file.
 However, you may also choose to construct your own predicates dataframe should you not wish to use the MEDS or ESGPT data standard.

 Example predicates dataframe `.csv`: